cds-snc/canadalogin-static-website/website/src/en/partners/terms-and-conditions.md

 Social media platforms are third-party service providers and are not bound by Government of Canada standards for Web accessibility.

 ### Copyright
-Information posted by the Government of Canada is subject to the <gcds-link href="http://laws-lois.justice.gc.ca/eng/acts/C-42/index.html">Copyright Act </gcds-link>.
+Information posted by the Government of Canada is subject to the <gcds-link href="http://laws-lois.justice.gc.ca/eng/acts/C-42/index.html" external>Copyright Act </gcds-link>.

 ### Privacy
 Social media accounts of the Canadian Digital Service are not Government of Canada websites and represent only its presence on third-party service providers.
 For more information, please refer to our <gcds-link href="/en/partners/privacy"> Privacy Notice </gcds-link> regarding third-party social media.

 ### Official languages
 Many social media platforms have multiple language options and provide instructions on how to set your preferences.
-The Government of Canada respects the <gcds-link href="http://laws-lois.justice.gc.ca/eng/acts/O-3.01/index.html"> Official Languages Act </gcds-link> and is committed to ensuring that our information is available in both French and English and that both versions are of equal quality.
+The Government of Canada respects the <gcds-link href="http://laws-lois.justice.gc.ca/eng/acts/O-3.01/index.html" external> Official Languages Act </gcds-link> and is committed to ensuring that our information is available in both French and English and that both versions are of equal quality.